wirebits/PacketStorm/README.md

 7. Click on `Config` Tab.
    - It show `INTERNAL://NODEMCU`.
 8. Click on ![image](https://github.com/user-attachments/assets/1540d7e8-514a-4e60-a29d-3019699868df) in front of `INTERNAL://NODEMCU`.
-9. Select the `CLI-Deauther.bin` file.
+9. Select the `PacketStorm.bin` file.
 10. Click on `Operation` Tab.
 11. Click on `Flash(F)` button.
 12. Wait for sometimes and when completed, press `RST` button.